Liamisannoying-LLC/liamisannoyingme/readme.md

-Proper readme needs to be written.
+*_Proper readme needs to be written._*
+This is the source code of the useless and boring site www.liamisannoying.me